Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>🤔 Weaknesses/ Challenges of an Enneagram 2</h2>

-While Type 2 individuals possess many strengths, they also face a number of challenges.
+While Type 2 individuals possess many strengths, they also face several challenges.
 These include:

 - Codependency: Type 2 individuals often put the needs of others before their own, which can lead to codependency and neglect of their own needs.
-- People-pleasing: Type 2 individuals have a strong desire to be appreciated and loved by others, which can lead to a tendency to put the needs of others before their own and to sacrifice their own needs in order to please others.
+- People-pleasing: Type 2 individuals have a strong desire to be appreciated and loved by others, which can lead to a tendency to put the needs of others before their own and to sacrifice their own needs to please others.
 - Burnout: Type 2 individuals are often highly dedicated to their work and causes, and they may be prone to burnout due to their strong sense of responsibility and the weight of their work.

 </article>